operational capacity | Definition

 Course: Corrections

-Operational capacity in corrections is the safe and effective number of inmates a facility can hold based on resources, staff, and infrastructure.
+Operational capacity in corrections is the safe and manageable number of inmates that a prison or jail can house, considering its resources, staff, and physical infrastructure.

 Learn More